Quantitative historical analysis uncovers a single dimension of complexity that structures global variation in human social organization.

 MetadataShow full item record

-Do human societies from around the world exhibit similarities in the way that they are structured and show commonalities in the ways that they have evolved?
-To address these long-standing questions, we constructed a database of historical and archaeological information from 30 regions around the world over the last 10,000 years.
-Our analyses revealed that characteristics, such as social scale, economy, features of governance, and information systems, show strong evolutionary relationships with each other and that complexity of a society across different world regions can be meaningfully measured using a single principal component of variation.
+Do human societies from around the world exhibit similarities in the way that they are structured, and show commonalities in the ways that they have evolved?
+These are long-standing questions that have proven difficult to answer.
+To test between competing hypotheses, we constructed a massive repository of historical and archaeological information known as "Seshat: Global History Databank."
+We systematically coded data on 414 societies from 30 regions around the world spanning the last 10,000 years.
+We were able to capture information on 51 variables reflecting nine characteristics of human societies, such as social scale, economy, features of governance, and information systems.
+Our analyses revealed that these different characteristics show strong relationships with each other and that a single principal component captures around three-quarters of the observed variation.
+Furthermore, we found that different characteristics of social complexity are highly predictable across different world regions.
+These results suggest that key aspects of social organization are functionally related and do indeed coevolve in predictable ways.
 Our findings highlight the power of the sciences and humanities working together to rigorously test hypotheses about general rules that may have shaped human history.

 Humans, Geography, Algorithms, Models, Theoretical, Time Factors, Archaeology, Cultural Diversity, Cultural Evolution, Social Change, History, Ancient, Biological Evolution